Who pays for a funeral?

-Generally, Funeral Expenses are paid from the Estate of the deceased and are handled by the Executor named in the Will.
-If you are the Executor named in your Father’s Will and you have paid for his Funeral Expenses out of your own pocket, then you are entitled to be reimbursed from your Father’s Estate.
-If you were not the Executor named in the Will, but organised your father’s funeral with the approval of the Executor, then you are also entitled to be reimbursed by your father’s Estate.
+Funeral expenses are usually paid from the Estate of the deceased and are handled by the Executor.
+If you are the Executor and you paid for the Funeral Expenses, then you are entitled to be reimbursed from the Estate.
+If you were not the Executor named in the Will but organised the funeral with the approval of the Executor, then you are also entitled to be reimbursed by the Estate.

-If your brothers are the Executors of your father’s Estate and they are refusing to reimburse you for your father’s funeral expenses, then you are able to take legal action to recover your reasonable expenses for the funeral from the Estate.
-This is not the same as Contesting your father’s Will to receive a larger share of his Estate, rather an action against your father’s Estate to recover money that you have reasonably paid for your father’s funeral.
+If your siblings are the Executors of the Estate and they are refusing to reimburse you for the funeral expenses, then you are able to take legal action to recover your reasonable expenses for the funeral from the Estate.
+This is not the same as Contesting the Will to receive a larger share of his Estate, but rather an action against the Estate to recover money that you have reasonably paid for the funeral.

 You need to seek legal advice on the best course of action to recover your reasonable costs and expenses from your father’s Estate.